MassTransit/MassTransit/docs/usage/sagas/persistence.md

 The saga repository is always registered with a singleton container lifecycle.

-If the container registration is not be used, the InMemory saga repository can be created manually and specified on receive endpoint.
+If the container registration is not being used, the InMemory saga repository can be created manually and specified on receive endpoint.

 ```cs
 var orderStateMachine = new OrderStateMachine();